zarldev/goenums/README.md

 #### Extendable
 The enums can have additional functionality added by just adding comments to the type definition and corresponding values to the comments in the iota definitions.
 There is also the `invalid` comment flag which will no longer include the value in the exhaustive list.

-For example we have the file below called plants.go :
+For example we have the file below called planets.go :

 ```golang
 package milkyway